anton-smirnov-robert/weaver/content/mecanization of scientific research.md

 - its components are inert by principle and follow a geodesic (maximization/minimization principle)
 - its components are generic (and replacable)
 - what it produces can be described by the individual contribution of its components
-- has no generativity (no self-determination)
+- has no generativity (no self-determination).